jennac0312/HQ/README.md

 ## MERN PROJECT
 ###### Deployed App: [HeadQuarters](https://hq-q9zl.onrender.com)
 <p>
-    Headquarters is a social media app that allows users (read - "agents") to connect and converse.
-Users can have conversations in multiple locations.
-HQ offers a private dm for users to write notes to self.
+    Headquarters is a social media app that allows agents (read - "users") to connect and converse.
+Agents can have conversations in multiple locations.
+HQ offers a private dm for agents to write notes to self.
 HQ also features a quiz game to test the user's tech knowledge.
 </p>

 ##### ERD (Entity Relationship Diagram): [Draw.io](https://app.diagrams.net/#LHQ)